dbca-wa/central/README_k8s.md

   * Crashes when running with command.
   * Connect to console, run `./generate-secrets.sh`.
   * There's gotta be a better way to run this container.
+* Volume "enketo":
+  * Config specifies the names of Redis containers with underscores, which are invalid for K8s.
+Change to dash before rebuilding Docker image.
 * To use custom db, mail, or other settings for the backend ("service"), create a config map in the same namespace with key ` default.json` and value: